FlagOpen/FlagScale/README.md

     hostnames-2/IP-2 slots=8
     ```
     These hostnames or IPs represent machines accessible via passwordless SSH and the slots specify the number of GPUs available on that machine.
+  * `SCRIPT_FILE`: the actually used training script of the current job where you can change the specific configurations as needed.
+For example, you should change `--train-samples` to match the small demo dataset we provided above.

 3. Stop a distributed training job